-In addition to the Company's safety performance, the report highlights many other positive accomplishments such as the risk management program, management system development and metallurgical improvements that contribute to improved environmental performance to name a few.
+In addition to the Company's safety performance, the report includes many other positive accomplishments such as energy efficiency initiatives, community outreach, and metallurgical process improvements that contribute to improved environmental performance.
 Avalon is committed to working closely with its Aboriginal partners to create lasting economic and social benefits in the communities.
 In addition to its partners in the NWT, dialogue has been initiated with the Acadia First Nation in Nova Scotia as it relates to the East Kemptville Project and with Wabaseemoong Independent Nations ("WIN") and Métis Nation of Ontario with respect to the Separation Rapids Lithium Project.
 The Company renewed its MOU with WIN in 2013.